Citizens from EU/EESThe page was last modified:

 When you apply for F-tax and VAT registration at the Swedish Tax Agency (Skatteverket), you will need to send a certified copy of your passport or another ID document.
 You will then be allocated a coordination number by the Swedish Tax Agency.
 This is a temporary personal identity number, which you may need for different applications in Sweden.

-If you plan to reside in Sweden for more than 12 months you will need to register at a local office of the Swedish Tax Agency.
+If you plan to reside in Sweden for more than 12 months you will need to register at the Swedish Tax Agency.
 When registered, you will receive a personal identity number (personnummer).
 This number is unique and is needed for tasks like registration for social insurance at the Swedish Social Insurance Agency (Försäkringskassan).

 Family members from a country outside of the EU

-If you have family who are citizens of a country outside of the EU, they need to apply for a residence card.
-In order for your family to be granted residence cards you must be able to show that you can support yourself in Sweden through work, studies or with sufficient means.
-Read more about residence card at The Swedish Migration Agency.
+If you have family who are citizens of a country outside of the EU, they need to apply for a residence permit.
+In order for your family to be granted residence permit you must be able to show that you can support yourself in Sweden through work, studies or with sufficient means.

 Responsible: Swedish Agency for Economic and Regional Growth